We are sorry to announce that because of the current pandemic, the breast screening service is closed until further notice.

 The National Health Service Breast Screening Programme invites all women registered with a GP who are aged 50 – 70 for examination to detect breast cancers.

 The first step of breast screening is a mammogram, which will be performed by a female radiographer or practitioner.
-The mammogram can detect small changes in breast tissue which may indicate cancers which are too small to be felt by the woman or by her doctor.
+The mammogram can detect small changes in breast tissue which may show cancers which are too small for you or your doctor to feel.

 When will I be screened?